Thankyou Justin Bowra for this post.

 Ultrasound for interstitial lung disease and pulmonary oedema

-• Just like crackles, B lines are found in pulmonary oedema and also in pulmonary fibrosis
+B lines are found in pulmonary oedema and in other interstitial syndromes

 Want to find B lines?
 Here’s how: